 RMC Martin Ksohoh endeavors to be innovative and fashion forward and break through the limits on denim production.
 The pre-wash technique had already anticipated skills and quality of other local producers and amazed the international ones in the early days.
 Later, many exquisite embroidery designs came under the spotlight on the world’s fashion runway.
 Their establishment has won recognition in the industry.
 Limited edition collections designed with a new dimension in the embroidery pattern, which are popular overseas in Japan, Europe, America, etc., are loved by fashionistas and are even hailed as pieces of denim art for appreciation.

 RMC Martin Ksohoh has adopted Flocking, a high production cost stitching technique into their jeans design and successfully created a breakthrough effect.
 And the status of Denim King is once again reassured.

-RMC Martin Ksohoh is an original Hong Kong brand, founded in 2002.
+RMC Martin Ksohoh is an original Japanese brand, founded in 2002.
 Designed & directed by Martin Ksohoh aka Martin Yat Ming, the product design is based on the concept of exquisite embroidery stitching technique on denim garments.

 Caring for the environment is our philosophy with the use of “natural colour cotton ” grown naturally in ivory rather than pure white and the base to produce non-wash RMC vintage denim.